• Blog

 • Students receive a worksheet and some textbook review questions to complete for homework.

 In terms of Bloom’s taxonomy, the in-class activities here are devoted to the lower-order skills of understanding and remembering.
-While these steps are absolutely essential to the learning progression, there’s often not enough instruction time available to cover the higher-order skills as well.
+While these steps are essential to the learning progression, there’s often not enough instructional time available to cover higher-order skills in the classroom as well.

 The flipped learning model

-Unsurprisingly, the flipped learning model takes all the above-mentioned instructional conventions and gives ‘em a 180-degree spin!
+Unsurprisingly, the flipped learning model takes all the above-mentioned instructional conventions and gives them a 180-degree spin!
 Here’s what the exact same lesson might look like when you flip your classroom:

 Traditional vs. flipped learning: A quick summary